bro256/Awesome-Post-Quantum-Cryptography-Resources/README.md

-# Post-Quantum-Cryptography-Resources
+# Awesome-Post-Quantum-Cryptography-Resources
-Awesome Post-Quantum Cryptography (PQC) Resources: A curated list of up-to-date resources on post-quantum cryptography.
+A curated list of up-to-date resources on post-quantum cryptography.